Math Placement Tests

 Exemption From Taking the College Math Placement Test

-Students can waive the College Math Placement Test and meet Math proficiency requirements any time by submitting one of the following test scores or transcripts, issued within the last three years:
+You can waive the Math DSP and meet math proficiency by submitting one of the following test scores or transcripts, issued within the last three years:

 • SAT Math scores of 520 or higher (old format) or 550 (new format)